JesonShawn/jesonshawn.github.io/README.md

 ## Portfolio

-I am passionate about exploring new tools and technologies, having 5+ years of expertise in Java DevOps and Test Automation.
+I am passionate about exploring new tools and technologies, having 5+ years of expertise in
-Domain: Banking and Financial services.
+## Java, DevOps and Test Automation.

 ---

 ## Skills